Driving out today during lockdown 3.0: Here is what you should know

 For two wheelers only the rider will be allowed to ply.
 No pillion will be allowed.
 There would however be no vehicle movement in the containment zones.

 In certain red zones, some of the governments have allowed to open offices.
 Hence people commuting to those offices will be able to take their vehicles out.
-However the guidelines must be followed.
+However, the guidelines must be followed.
 However necessary passes will be allowed for travel in red zones.

-However many governments have imposed Section 144 in the red zones.
+However, many governments have imposed Section 144 in the red zones.
 This would mean that no movement of vehicles will be allowed between 7 pm and 7 am.
 The only vehicle allowed at this time would be of the healthcare workers.

 Anyone found violating these norms will face prosecution under the Disaster Management Act 2005.